MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-no-default-bap-loc.md

 #### Root cause

-Sales Copilot requires a Power Apps environment for every organization.
-When Sales Copilot is launched for the first time, it calls a Power Platform API to get the region details.
+Copilot for Sales requires a Power Apps environment for every organization.
+When Copilot for Sales is launched for the first time, it calls a Power Platform API to get the region details.
 If the organization does not have an existing Power Platform environment an error message is displayed when attempting to get region details.

 #### Resolution